salmanalibanani/salmanalibanani.com/content/post/storing-identity-data-in-postgres-in-asp-net-core-app.md

 You can now run the default template as expected.

 ## Conclusion
 In this post we setup a ASP.NET Core application using the template provided by Visual Studio 2019 with Identity data stored in a PostgreSQL database running in a container.
-We also setup Adminer to work with PostgreSQL.

 The complete sample can be found <a href="https://github.com/salmanalibanani/AspNetIdentitySample" target="blank">here</a>.